SeleniumHQ/docs/index.rst

    search_box.submit()

-After you've installed Selenium and run this program you will see the browser navigate to the search engine and “cheese” before submitting the form.
+After you've installed Selenium and run this program you will see the browser navigate to the search engine and enter “cheese” into the search field before submitting the form.

 See :doc:`quick_tour` for a full explanation of what goes on behind the scenes when you run this code.
-You should continue on to the :ref:`narrative_documentation` to understand how you can use Selenium as a test automation tool and to scale simple tests like this run in large, distributed environments on multiple browsers, under several different operating systems.
+You should continue on to the :ref:`narrative_documentation` to understand how you can use Selenium as a test automation tool and to scale simple tests like this to run in large, distributed environments on multiple browsers, under several different operating systems.

 Getting Started